centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

    ![alt text](Manufacturing_Assets/Add_Datasource.png)

+9. We will add the first visual.
+Click on New Tilw.
 Proceed to paste each query below, add a visual, and apply changes.

    <div class="important" data-title="Note">

 > We will demo the steps for the very first Visual.
 From there on you can follow the exact same steps for all other visuals on your own.

    </div>

 #### Total Units Produced